-Keep in mind this is just an estimate – costs could end up being much higher if there is even a single medical complication.
-Keep in mind that, according to the AKC, a Rottweiler can breed between six and 12 puppies in a single litter.
+Keep in mind this is just an estimate – costs could be much higher if there is even a single medical complication.
+Remember that, according to the AKC, a Rottweiler can breed between six and 12 puppies in a single litter.

 - Pre-screening health tests cost $200 per parent dog.